tyler-enczur-depaul/CSE351Buckler/README.md

 In order to get code compiling and loading over JTAG, you'll need at least two tools.

 **JLinkExe** should be installed from [here](https://www.segger.com/downloads/jlink).
-You want to the "J-Link Software and Documentation Pack".
+You want the "J-Link Software and Documentation Pack".
 There are various packages available depending on operating system.